Azure-Samples/communication-services-messaging-teams-app/README.md

 1. Fill in the following variables in the newly created `Server/appsettings.json` file:
    1. **ResourceConnectionString**: Use the `Connection String` from the Azure portal.
 For more information on connection strings, see [Create an Azure Communication Resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
    1. **EndpointUrl**: Use the `Endpoint` from the Azure portal.
 For more information on endpoint strings, see [Create an Azure Communication Resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
-   1. **AdminUserId**: Create a new Azure Communications Services user as a server user to add new users to the chat thread.
+   1. **AdminUserId**: Create a new Azure Communication Services user as a server user to add new users to the chat thread.
 You can get this value by clicking on `Identities & User Access Tokens` in Azure portal.
 Generate a user with `Chat` scope.
 Then use the `Identity` value for this variable.
 For more information on identity strings, see [Create and manage access tokens](https://docs.microsoft.com/azure/communication-services/quickstarts/identity/access-tokens).
    1. **CosmosDBEndpoint**: Use the `URI` value from the Azure portal's Cosmos DB account.
 For more information on Azure Cosmos DB account, see [Create an Azure Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/nosql/tutorial-nodejs-web-app#create-account).
    1. **CosmosDBKey**: Use the `PRIMARY KEY` value from the Azure portal's Cosmos DB account.
 For more information on Azure Cosmos DB account, see [Create an Azure Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/nosql/tutorial-nodejs-web-app#create-account).
    1. **AgentUsers**: An array of agent users that can use the BusinessApp.
 Each agent user object should contain the following values:
       1. **teamsUserId**:
          1. Login to the Azure portal tenant that you want to build the BusinessApp with (The same Microsoft 365 account should be used for the [Start the BusinessApp](https://github.com/Azure-Samples/communication-services-messaging-teams-app?tab=readme-ov-file#local-run)) step below.
          1. Use the `Object ID` from the Azure portal.
 For more information on user's object Id, see [Find the user object ID](https://docs.microsoft.com/partner-center/account-settings/find-ids-and-domain-names#find-the-user-object-id).
-      1. **acsUserId**: Each agent should be linked to an Azure Communications Services user.
-The BusinessApp will use this credential to retrieve chat threads data and to communicate with customers in the Azure Communications Services environment.
+      1. **acsUserId**: Each agent should be linked to an Azure Communication Services user.
+The BusinessApp will use this credential to retrieve chat threads data and to communicate with customers in the Azure Communication Services environment.
          You can get this value by clicking on `Identities & User Access Tokens` in Azure portal.
 Generate a user with `Chat` scope.
 Then use the `Identity` value for this variable.
 For more information on identity strings, see [Create and manage access tokens](https://docs.microsoft.com/azure/communication-services/quickstarts/identity/access-tokens).
       1. **displayName**: Assign a display name for this agent.